 - 10.1.1 Thoroughly clean vials, caps and stir rod after each analysis in order to prevent carry-over errors.
 Even minute reagent residues lead to incorrect measurements.
 Use the brush supplied with the kit for cleaning. - 10.1.2 Ensure that the outer walls of the vials are dry and clean before performing the analysis.
-Fingerprints or water droplets on the light entry surfaces of the vials lead to incorrect measurements. - 10.1.3 'Zero calibration' and 'Test' must be performed using the same vial, since different vials can possess slightly different tolerances. - 10.1.4 For 'Zero calibration' and 'Test', ensure that the vial is always positioned in the sample chamber in such a way that the graduation with the white triangle points toward the marking on the housing. - 10.1.5 Always perform 'Zero calibration' and 'Test' with capped vials. - 10.1.6 Bubbles on the inside walls of the vial lead to incorrect measurements.
-To prevent this, cap the vial and remove the bubbles by swirling the vial before performing the test This is especially important in this test, because of the ten-minute waiting time. - 10.1.7 Prevent water from penetrating into the sample chamber.
+Fingerprints or water droplets on the light entry surfaces of the vials lead to incorrect measurements.

+- 10.1.3 'Zero calibration' and 'Test' must be performed using the same vial, since different vials can possess slightly different tolerances. - 10.1.4 For 'Zero calibration' and 'Test', ensure that the vial is always positioned in the sample chamber in such a way that the graduation with the white triangle points toward the marking on the housing. - 10.1.5 Always perform 'Zero calibration' and 'Test' with capped vials. - 10.1.6 Bubbles on the inside walls of the vial lead to incorrect measurements.
+To prevent this, cap the vial and remove the bubbles by swirling the vial before performing the test - 10.1.7 Prevent water from penetrating into the sample chamber.
 The entry of water into the housing of the photometer can destroy electronic components and lead to corrosion damage. - 10.1.8 Soiling of the lens (LED and photo sensor) in the sample chamber leads to incorrect measurements. - 10.1.8.1 Check and if necessary clean the light entry surfaces of the sample chamber at regular intervals.
-Clean using a moist cloth and cotton balls. - 10.1.9 Always add the reagent tablets to the samples straight from the foil without touching them with fingers. - 10.1.10 Major temperature differentials between the photometer and the environment can lead to incorrect measurements, due to the formation of condensate in the area of the lens or on the vial. - 10.1.11 Use a 10.0 mL pipette to measure samples.
+Clean using a moist cloth and cotton balls. - 10.1.9 Major temperature differentials between the photometer and the environment can lead to incorrect measurements, due to the formation of condensate in the area of the lens or on the vial - 10.1.10 Use 1.0 and 5.0 ml pipettes to measure samples and reagents.